infamousjoeg/Conjur-Configurator/README.md

 The desired result of this option is to configure an already started conjur master/standby container as a master.
 The container from option 1 will be made into a conjur leader.
 There is a prompt for the loadbalancer DNS.
 This program will use this name for BOTH the hostname of the conjur leader instance as well as the container name.
 Avoid using names that are not supported by DNS and the word 'conjur'(conjur is a reserved name within the leader container).
 Also stay away from using 'localhost' as this will cause issues with networking.

 ### Option 3
+This option will launch and configure a conjur cli container.
+This is required before performing option 4.

+### Option 4
 The desired result of this option is to load in some basic conjur policies into a conjur environment.
 Note that the root policy is being loaded with the "--replace" flag which will overwrite any current root policy.
 The basic policies loaded are:

 1. root